Foreman overview and concepts

 Refers to Puppet scripts, which are files with the .pp extension.
 The files contain code to define a set of necessary resources, such as packages, services, files, users and groups, and so on, using a set of key-value pairs for their attributes.

-A Smart Proxy server component that provides Puppet Manifests to hosts for execution by the Puppet Agent.
+A Smart Proxy server component that provides a Puppet catalog to hosts for execution by the Puppet agent.

 A self-contained bundle of code (Puppet Manifests) and data (facts) that you can use to manage resources such as users, files, and services.